-Stage 6 Year 11 grades: Schools using the Common Grade Scale for Year 11 courses award A-E grades for Year 11 courses (other than Life Skills and Vocational Education and Training (VET) courses).
+Year 11 (Stage 6) grades: Schools use the Common Grade Scale for Year 11 courses to award A-E grades for Year 11 courses (other than Life Skills and Vocational Education and Training (VET) courses).

-Stage 5 grades: Schools using the Common Grade Scale and course performance descriptors award A-E grades for Stage 5 courses (other than Life Skills and Vocational Education and Training (VET) courses).
+Year 10 (Stage 5) grades: Schools use the Common Grade Scale and course performance descriptors to award A-E grades for Year 10 courses (other than Life Skills and Vocational Education and Training (VET) courses).